robreuss/VirtualGameController/README.md

 - tvOS
 - OS X
 - watchOS

+## Some Use Cases
+**VirtualGameController** is a drop-in replacement for Apple's _Game Controller_ framework, so it can be easily integrated into existing games, provide protection in case you need to revert to using Apple's framework, and allow for features that go beyond _Game Controller_ but use the MFi profiles.
+A single game-side implementation can work with a wide range of controller scenarios.  **VirtualGameController** may be useful for you in the following cases:

+- **Developing and supporting software-based controllers.**  Enable your users to use their iPhone, iPad or Apple Watch to control your game, leveraging 3d touch and motion input.
+Inputs are flowed through the GCController API (that is, through the MFi profiles) and so your software-based controller will appear as a hardware-based controller.
+The API for creating a software-based controller is simple and easy-to-use.
+- **Creating a hybrid hardware/software controller using controller forwarding.**  Apple described a feature called "controller forwarding" in a session at WWDC in 2014 (at around _29:00_, [https://developer.apple.com/videos/play/wwdc2014-611/](https://developer.apple.com/videos/play/wwdc2014-611/)) but as far as I know the feature never emerged. *VirtualGameController* supports controller forwarding in roughly the form described in the session, enabling you to enhance form-fitting hardware controllers with a full profile and motion input.
+- **Supporting large numbers of controllers for social games.**  There are no imposed limits on the number of hardware or software controllers that can be used with a game.
+The two third-party controller limit on the Apple TV can be exceeded using controller forwarding (bridging), hybrid controllers and software-based controllers.
+- **Creating text-driven games.**  Support for string-based custom inputs makes it easy to create text-oriented games.
+Use of dictation is demonstrated in the sample projects.

 ## Screenshots
 The user interfaces in the sample projects are designed for documentation, testing and debugging purposes, rather than for use in games.